 Here, 1740057581 is the checksum, 19 is the number of bytes in the file, and file.txt is the file name.

 The above command generates checksums and bytecounts for the files myfile.txt and myfile2.txt.
 Output resembles the following:

 The above command will redirect the contents of myfile.txt to cksum, which will read the data from standard input and output a checksum and bytecount.

 cat myfile.txt | cksum

-Running cksum with no options will allow you to type anything you like, pressing enter for new lines.
-When you are finished entering text, you can press CTRL-D to signal the end of standard input, and cksum will output the checksum and bytecount of the text that you entered.
+Running cksum with no options allows you to type anything you like, pressing Enter for new lines.
+When you are finished entering text, you can press Ctrl+D to signal the end of standard input, and cksum outputs the checksum and bytecount of the text you entered.